 Just as there had been a Judas among Jesus’ disciples, so in the early pure church, there were some who were not honest in heart like Ananias and Sapphira.
 The approval of the church of Barnabas’ sacrifice of selling a land that he owned and donating the profits to the church (Acts 4:36, 37), stirred Ananias and Sapphira to do the same.
-He thought that he could have the same approval but with less cost to himself.
+Ananias thought that he could have the same approval but with less cost to himself.

-So, he sold a land that he owned (Acts 5:1) but he kept back part of the profit, with the knowledge of his wife.
+So, Ananias sold a land that he owned (Acts 5:1) but he kept back part of the profit, with the knowledge of his wife.
 And he brought a certain part of the profits and gave it to the apostles claiming that the it was the whole amount of the sale (Acts 5:2).
 Unfortunately, greed was stronger than honesty.
 He tried to serve both God and mammon (Matthew 6:24).

 The keeping, by Ananias, of part of the selling price of the land was not in itself a sin.
 Actually, he was not obliged to give anything at all.
 The money was his to give in whole or in part.
-For the church compelled no one to give to the common fund, but only that if a man did promise to give, he should give what he had promised.
+The church compelled no one to give to the common fund, but only that if a man did promise to give, he should give what he had promised.

 But Ananias sinned when he lied and pretended that the part, he gave was the whole.
 And his wife Sapphira joined him in the deception.
-His attempt to conceal the truth and receive a name for generosity without actually sacrificing made him guilty.
+His attempt to conceal the truth and receive a name for generosity without actually sacrificing made them guilty.

-Then, the Holy Spirit, through the gift of discernment (1 Cor.
-2:14; 12:10), showed Peter Ananias’ sin.
+Then, the Holy Spirit, through the gift of discernment (1 Corinthians 2:14; 12:10), showed Peter Ananias’ sin.
 So, Peter said, “Ananias, why has Satan filled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself?
 While it remained, was it not your own?
 And after it was sold, was it not in your own control?
 Why have you conceived this thing in your heart?
-You have not lied to men but to God” (v.
-3,4).
+You have not lied to men but to God” (Acts 5: 3,4).

 Three hours later, when Sapphira came to the apostles, Peter asked her the same question that he asked her husband and she too lied about the profits.
 Then Peter said to her, “How is it that you have agreed together to test the Spirit of the Lord?
-Look, the feet of those who have buried your husband are at the door, and they will carry you out” (v.
-9).
-So, she fell and died as well (v.
-10)
+Look, the feet of those who have buried your husband are at the door, and they will carry you out” (verse 9).
+So, she fell and died as well (verse 10)

 In His service,